-The process for this school within the Devon County Council area is that the parent is encouraged to make an application for the child's normal age group at the usual time and make a request for delayed admission at the same time.
-This enables school admissions authorities to reach a decision on age group before the national offer day.
+The process for this school within the Devon County Council area is that the parent will make an application for the child's normal age group at the usual time and also make a request for delayed admission at the same time.
+This will enable the admissions authority to reach a decision on age group before the national offer day.
 If the request is agreed, the application can be withdrawn by the parent before a place is offered and the parent will then make a fresh application in the next normal admissions round.
-If the request is refused, it is for the parent to decide whether to continue with an application for the normal age group OR to withdraw from that process and make an in-year application for admission to Year One for the following September.
+If the request is refused, it is for the parent to decide whether to continue with an application for the normal age group OR to withdraw from that process and make an in year application for admission to Year One for the following September.
 It may be that the admissions authority for another school agrees to delayed admission there, in which case the parent may pursue that option.

-In reaching a decision, we will consider the circumstances of the case as it would with any request for admission outside the normal age group.
-Our decision will be made in the best interests of the child and will be set out in writing for the parent.
+In reaching a decision, the admissions authority will consider the circumstances of the case as it would with any request for admission outside the normal age group.
+Its decision will be made in the best interests of the child and will be set out in writing for the parent.
 We recognise, along with the Department for Education, that requests for delayed admission to Reception differ from other requests for admission outside the normal age group as it is only in these circumstances that a child is being admitted to school for the first time.
-Delayed admission is not an opportunity for a child to retake the Reception year or an additional opportunity to seek admission here.5
+Delayed admission is not an opportunity for a child to retake the Reception year or an additional opportunity to seek admission here.1

-There is no right of appeal if a parent is offered a place but it is not in the year group they would like.
+There is no right of appeal to an independent admission appeal panel if a parent is offered a place but it is not in the year group they would like.
 They may make a complaint through the school's complaints procedure if they are unhappy with a decision.